oleg-agapov/data-engineering-book/README.md

 ## About this book

-The book is obviously about Data Engineering :)
+The book covers different aspects of Data Engineering, from basic topics like databases, SQL and ETL to advanced like data architecture and Big Data stacks.

 But it is still under development.
 It has no strict set of topics I want to cover, but it will be pretty close to what I've described in my [Data Engineering Roadmap](/book/1-introduction-to-data-engineering/1.2-data-engineering-roadmap.md).